yc1171/rheault-cochrane-word-embeddings-replication/README.md

 # README: Main Replication Script for Rheault & Cochrane (2020) Replication

-This repository contains the main replication code for the paper **"Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora"** by Rheault and Cochrane (2020).
-The script extracts word embeddings from pre-trained models, performs PCA, visualizes party placements, and validates ideological scores against multiple external benchmarks.
+This repository contains the main replication code for the paper **"Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora"** by Rheault and Cochrane (2020, *Political Analysis*).
+The main script extracts word embeddings from pre-trained models, performs PCA, visualizes party placements, and validates ideological scores against multiple external benchmarks.

 ## Overview

 The paper explores whether neural network-based word embeddings, augmented with political metadata, can effectively capture latent ideological positions in political text.
 Using parliamentary speeches from the **United States**, **Britain**, and **Canada**, it trains models with party-year labels to produce "party embeddings."
 These embeddings are analyzed using PCA and validated against external indicators like roll-call votes, expert surveys, and the Comparative Manifesto Project (CMP).

+Our project:

+1. **Replicates** the core findings from the U.S. House and U.K. Parliament analyses
+2. **Extends** the methodology to U.S. Congressional Twitter data using two approaches

+## Repository Structure

+- `Main-Replication.R`: Replicates the paper's core findings
+- `Extension-Using-GloVe.R`: Applies GloVe embeddings to congressional tweets
+- `Extension-Using-Doc2Vec.R`: Implements a Doc2Vec approach similar to the original paper
+- `data/`: Contains validation datasets and generated embeddings
+- `models/`: Contains pre-trained embedding models
+- `output/`: Visualizations and result tables

+## Main Replication

-Our script replicates the **U.S. House of Representatives** and **U.K. Parliament** components of the original paper.
+Our replication focuses on two key components of the original paper:

-### Key Replications:

--   **U.S. House (1873--2016)**: PCA identifies a clear left-right ideological dimension (PC1) and a regional South-North realignment (PC2).
+- **U.S. House (1873-2016)**: We reproduce the left-right ideological dimension (PC1) and South-North regional realignment (PC2)
--   **U.K. Parliament (1935--2014)**: PCA distinguishes Labour (left), Conservatives (right), and Liberal Democrats (center), reproducing shifts under Blair and Thatcher.
-The second component loosely corresponds to government-opposition dynamics.

-### Validation:
+- **U.K. Parliament (1935-2014)**: We replicate the positioning of Labour, Conservatives, and Liberal Democrats, including historical shifts

-The script replicates benchmark comparisons: - **Voteview DW-NOMINATE scores** - **Expert survey ideology scores** - **CMP Manifesto indicators** (RILE, Vanilla, Legacy)
+The replication validates these results against external benchmarks including (a) **Voteview DW-NOMINATE scores**, (b)**Expert survey ideology scores**, and (c) **CMP manifesto indicators** (RILE, Vanilla, Legacy).

 ## Code Structure